virot/powershellYK/Docs/Commands/Connect-YubikeyFIDO2.md

 # Connect-YubikeyFIDO2

 ## SYNOPSIS
-Connect to the FIDO2 session
+Connect to the FIDO2 session.

 ## SYNTAX